Denkogei/phone-store/README.md

 # React Phone Store App

-#### This is a simple and user-friendly phone store app built with React JS.
+#### This is a simple and user-friendly phone store app built with React JS and consumes Json data.
 It showcases a collection of smartphones, allowing users to search, filter, and view detailed information about each device.

 #### By **Dennis Kemboi**